jtravan3/git-practice/README.md

 ### Git GUI (IntelliJ)

 1.)
 While you'll be using IntelliJ for your git GUI, you'll still need the git command line tools so that IntelliJ can leverage them.
-Download `git` located at [https://git-scm.com/](https://git-scm.com/).
-If you have a Mac you can use `brew`.
+Download `git` located at [https://git-scm.com/](https://git-scm.com/) or if you have a Mac you can use `brew`.

 ```bash
 brew install git